kerct/ackerman-simulation/README.md

 # ackermann-simulation
-Aim: to create a simulation in RViz for Ackermann steering (WORK IN PROGRESS)
+A simulation in RViz for Ackermann steering

 ## Required Packages
 This code is built and tested on ROS Noetic